jinv2/english-ai-tutor-cli/README.md

 *   **File:** `web_tester_client_tts.html`

 **Note:** The Automatic Speech Recognition (ASR) from the uploaded audio file is **simulated** in this web version.
 The Text-to-Speech (TTS) for AI responses is handled directly by your browser.

+---

+## Web-Based Voice Tester (Client-Side TTS, Simulated ASR)

+This repository also includes a web-based tool for testing voice interaction concepts, primarily demonstrating client-side Text-to-Speech (TTS) capabilities of your browser.

+*   **Access the Web Tester:** [https://jinv2.github.io/english-ai-tutor-cli/web_tester_client_tts.html](https://jinv2.github.io/english-ai-tutor-cli/web_tester_client_tts.html)
+*   **File in this repository:** `web_tester_client_tts.html`

+**How it works:**
+1. Upload an English audio file (the content of the audio is not actually processed for transcription).
+2. The page will show a **simulated** transcription of the audio.
+3. It will then generate a **simulated** AI text response.
+4. This AI text response will be automatically spoken aloud using your browser's built-in Text-to-Speech engine.
+5. You can select different available voices (if your browser provides options) and click "Speak AI Response" to hear it again.

+**Note:**
+*   The Automatic Speech Recognition (ASR) from the uploaded audio file is **purely simulated** in this web version.
+It does not actually convert your speech to text.
+*   The Text-to-Speech (TTS) for AI responses is handled directly by your web browser via the Web Speech API.
+Voice quality and availability depend on your browser and operating system.